ScriptedAlchemy/jetbrains-ide-performance/README.md

 The recommended way of changing the JVM options in the recent product versions is from the **Help | Edit Custom VM Options menu**.
 To change the IDE options go to **Help | Edit Custom Properties*

+For Older IDEs, something like this: `vim /Applications/IntelliJ\ IDEA\ 15.app/Contents/bin/idea.vmoptions`

 # Minimum Expected Results & Benchmarks
 **Note that this example is the orange one (sophisticated)**